bitwarden/help/_articles/organizations/policies.md

 Ideally, this policy is set before any users are invited to join an organization.

 If users have already joined an organization or already have a Bitwarden account, their master password - regardless of complexity - will remain in place unless it is changed, at which point it will need to conform with the policy.

+### Only Organization

+When this policy is set, administrators can restrict members of their organization from being part of other organizations.

+{%note%}
+When this policy is enabled, organization members who are already a part of another organization will be removed from this organization.
+They will be notifed about the change via email.
+{%endnote%}